mpostol/TP/README.md

 ### Goal

-Turning today's students into tomorrow's advanced software developer and architectures.
+Turning today's students into tomorrow's advanced software developers and architects.

 ### Content

 Main purpose of this repository is to provide code examples for education purpose.
 The code examples address the following application domains

-- [**External Data-Intensive Programming**](ExDataManagement/README.md) : process data management, i.e. those that are input or output for the business logic of the program.
+- [**External Data-Intensive Programming (ExDM)**](ExDataManagement/README.md) : process data management, i.e. those that are input or output for the business logic of the program.
-- [**Adaptive Programming**](AdaptiveProgramming/README.md): language constructs, patterns, and frameworks used at the development and deployment stage with the goal to increase the adaptability of the software.
+- [**Adaptive Programming (AP)**](AdaptiveProgramming/README.md): language constructs, patterns, and frameworks used at the development and deployment stage with the goal to increase the adaptability of the software.

 #### External Data-Intensive Programming (ExDM)